Ayush150301/Book-Management-System/README.md

 ## Known Issues
-- Make sure that the datbase server is connected
+1. Make sure that the database server is connected
-- Steps to check the database server is connected or not:-
+2. Steps to check the database server is connected or not:-
   - On Windows: Use the Services application to check if the MySQL service is running
   - Test Database Connection in Code: If you have a Golang application using GORM to connect to the database, you can add a simple test in your code to check the database connection.
 For example:
     ```